 When my doctor told me I had to have hernia repair surgery, I expected this would only delay my thru-hike attempt by about three weeks.
 Instead of leaving on March 7, I figured I could leave anytime after April 1.

 That was my presumption, you must understand.
 I knew I didn't have a final say in the matter.

 |Date||Tuesday, March 21, 2017|

-The last word on when I started my hike would have to come from a higher authority.
+The person who would make this decision was not my doctor, though his viewpoint certainly carried weight.
+The last word on when I started my hike had to come from a higher authority.

 One of the biggest items on my to-do list is to prepare a few maildrops for the first three weeks of the hike.